pfheatwole/thesis/source/canopy_geometry.rst

     is typically the section `y` coordinate, fixed reference points, explicit rotation points, etc)

-* What are the limitations of conventional chord surface parametrizations?
+* What are the limitations of conventional parametrizations?

   * [[The mathematical model is supposed to be flexible and easy to use.
 I'm developing a new parametrization which suggests the conventional choices